cc-tweaked/CC-Tweaked/doc/guides/gps_setup.md

 In order to give the best results, a GPS constellation needs at least four computers.
 More than four GPS hosts per constellation is redundant, but it does not harm.

-A computer needs a wireless modem and to be in range of a GPS constellation to use the GPS API.
-The reason for this is that ComputerCraft mimics real-life GPS by making use of the distance parameter of @{modem_message|modem messages} and some maths.

-Additionally, the GPS constellation needs to be chunk loaded.
-CC doesn't provide any chunk loading capabilities so you'll need to make use of another mod or the vanilla `forceload` command.

 ## Building a GPS constellation
 ![An example GPS constellation.](/images/gps-constellation-example.png){.big-image}